dolliars/heyheather/_posts/2020-11-01-exit-interview.md

 are also less likely to appear in questionnaires.

 I'd also recommend keeping a copy of the questions and answers, as well as copies of all your correspondence with HR and management.
-You can BCC and forward emails to your personal inbox so that you have copies if you need to refer to them after you've left.
+You can BCC messages and forward replies to your personal inbox so that you have copies if you need to refer to them after you've left.

 [wiki-leading-q]: https://en.wikipedia.org/wiki/Leading_question